stuffnting/gutenberg-block-examples/README.md

 ## Using these examples

-The example files, which are written in [JSX/](https://react.dev/learn/writing-markup-with-jsx), are in the `src` folder.
+The example files, which are written in [JSX](https://react.dev/learn/writing-markup-with-jsx), are in the `src/` folder.
 When using the examples, they are transpiled into a WordPress plugin, located in the `start/`.

-Running these examples on your computer requires a development environment, so that, a WordPress test site can be locally hosted.
+Running these examples on your computer requires a development environment, so that, a WordPress test site can be hosted locally.

 ### Development environment: WordPress' recommended way